joaomelo/lib-template/README.md

 📂home
   📁.github // github actions workflow file for ci/cd pipeline.
   📁.vscode // improves sanity with config for my editor of choice.
-  📁config  // webpack common configuration file.
   📁demo    // files for an example working app that uses the lib code.
   📁lib     // actual npm library code.
 ```
-We will go trhougth them one way or another in the folling sections.
+We will go through them one way or another in the folling sections.

 # npm